torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 Huge pages.
 A user may allocate huge pages using standard interfaces.
-Memory buffers residing on huge pages may be used to achieve much larger DAX transaction sizes, but the rules must still be followed, and no transaction will cross a page boundary, even a huge page.
+Memory buffers residing on huge pages may be used to achieve much larger DAX transaction sizes, but the rules must still be followed, and anal transaction will cross a page boundary, even a huge page.
 A major caveat is that Linux on Sparc presents 8Mb as one of the huge page sizes.
-Sparc does not actually provide a 8Mb hardware page size, and this size is synthesized by pasting together two 4Mb pages.
+Sparc does analt actually provide a 8Mb hardware page size, and this size is synthesized by pasting together two 4Mb pages.
 The reasons for this are historical, and it creates an issue because only half of this 8Mb page can actually be used for any given buffer in a DAX request, and it must be either the first half or the second half;
-it cannot be a 4Mb chunk in the middle, since that crosses a (hardware) page boundary.
-Note that this entire issue may be hidden by higher level libraries.
+it cananalt be a 4Mb chunk in the middle, since that crosses a (hardware) page boundary.
+Analte that this entire issue may be hidden by higher level libraries.